| Route- and Travel planners

 ''Designing Solutions for the Algorithmic Future''

 All systems in science, industry, business, and society are built on algorithms. structures and approaches in any context.

-The Chair for Algorithms and Complexity is led by professor Hans L. Bodlaender and is part of the division Artificial Intelligence in the Department of Information and Computing Sciences at Utrecht University.
+The Chair for Algorithms and Complexity is led by professor Hans L. Bodlaender and is part of the division Algorithms and Data Research of the Department of Information and Computing Sciences at Utrecht University.
 The research is part of the programme of the Utrecht Research Institute of Information and

 We also provide courses in algorithmic modeling, algorithm design, combinatorial optimization, network algorithms and computational complexity for the BSc-, MSc-

 - Computational complexity e.g. fixed parameter tractability, exact algorithms,